nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">
 ⚠️ **Common errors:** <br>
-1. If no field prefixes are specified or if there are errors, the command will be rejected with error message: `Invalid Command Prefix!` <br>
+1. If no field prefixes are specified or if there are errors, the command will be rejected with error message seen above.
 Refer to the format and example displayed along with this message, to help you rectify your errors!
 </div>

 ### Deleting an internship: `delete`

+With any internship manager, it is important to know how to delete an internship entry with all the relevant fields. <br>
-Deletes the internship entry with the corresponding index (based on the displayed list at point of deletion)
+This command lets you delete the internship entry with the corresponding index (based on the displayed list at point of deletion)

 Format: `delete INDEX`